EOGrady21/vprr/README.md

 view the project on GC code, contact
 <DataServicesDonnees@dfo-mpo.gc.ca>.

-All the technical details of vprr can we found in the package vignette, available through Rstudio or at <https://echisholm21.github.io/vprr/>
+All the technical details of vprr can be found in the package vignette, available through Rstudio or at <https://echisholm21.github.io/vprr/>
 (under Articles).